 Just because a confection is brown, it doesn’t mean it is made with real chocolate.
 We believe poor quality chocolate and fake sugary or waxy cocoa-based products should not remain the marketing and packaging norm because that sort of mass-market / food-industrialized approach tastes poor, is essentially dishonest, and is fundamentally unhealthy for people and the planet.

-The etymology of the word Cococo is simple.
-Our name is a creative combination of three specific words beginning with “co” — “co” means together — which have special meaning to our company and relate directly to our products and core values.
+Since that's a mouthful, we operate under the name Cococo which is shorthand for 3 specific words beginning with “co” — “co” means together — which have special meaning to our company and relate directly to our products and core values.

 Cococo’s three core values are Cocoa, Community, Confections.
 Our name reflects our values, as does our brand essence, “chocolate together”.

 Cocoa: It all starts with the cocoa plant, Theobroma Cacao.
 It's a delicate, temperamental tree, a shade-loving plant growing 20 degrees north and south of the equator.
 It's susceptible to pests, disease, and changes in weather (heat, humidity, rain, climate change), all of which can affect the crop.
 The cocoa tree gives us the amazing cocoa bean, a true superfood.
 Cocoa beans are processed into two key commodities: cocoa and cocoa butter.
 By working closely with our third-party certifier Rainforest Alliance, we know that the cocoa butter and the cocoa in our couverture chocolate is traceable along the supply chain, is fairly traded, and is free of child labour.

 Community: We support local and global communities through chocolate donations, collaborations, business partnerships, and sustainability initiatives, like our membership in the World Cocoa Foundation and our role as original signatory to the Cocoa & Forests Initiative (CFI).
 We believe in accountability, transparency, and integrity.
 We believe in chocolate together.